DWI’s Non-Disclosures In Texas

-A new law took effect September 1, 2017 which may be of great value to you.
+A new law took effect September 1, 2017, which may be of great value to you.
 This law will allow us to obtain an order of non-disclosure regarding DWI convictions.
-An order of non-disclosure causes the record of a DWI conviction to be sealed from public view and to prevent disclosure of the record of conviction to the public.
+An order of non-disclosure causes the record of a DWI conviction to be sealed from public view and prevents disclosure of the record of conviction to the public.

 Non-disclosure is a term used to refer to “sealing” a record/s.
 Non-disclosure orders effectively hide criminal convictions from the general public.
 In today’s world where background checks have become common, non-disclosure orders can help individuals hide criminal records, including DWI, which can make it hard to secure a job or a place to rent.

 The law governing non-disclosure in Texas – House Bill 3016 ensures past criminal records are sealed.
 However, the records can still be seen by police, federal authorities, and the state.
 Before House Bill 3016, a person who had committed certain misdemeanors could be placed on probation or deferred adjudication supervision before being declared guilty.
 If such a person completed probation successfully, the case would be dismissed, and a non-disclosure order entered to seal the matter from the general public.

 However, the law before House Bill 3016 didn’t allow DWI cases to be sealed.
 Effective 1st September 2017, persons convicted with DWI can under certain circumstances petition the court to seal their DWI record.
 The bill changed some waiting periods applicable to non-disclosure orders.

 The new bill allows persons ineligible for automatic orders of non-disclosure to request non-disclosure.
 Previously, non-disclosure was denied for varied reasons such as an order failing to be in the interest of justice.